anterra/project-5/README.md

 ## Proposal:

 I propose the invention of a data-driven yoga application which creates safe, completely unique, and compelling yoga classes which can be taken at the click of a button.
+Especially given COVID-19, it will benefit people stuck at home greatly to have new yoga classes to take any time.

 ### Background